manishkrkumar987-create/KoerberAssignment/README.md

 # Körber InventoryService & Order Management System

 ## 📦 Service Overview
-This project is a microservice-based solution for managing stock and orders.
-It is built using Java 17 and Spring Boot, with a focus on the First Expired, First Out (FEFO) principle.
+This project is a microservice-based solution for managing Order Service and Inventory Service that communicate via REST APIs.
+The system is a modular and extensible using the Factory Design Pattern, allowing future expansion of services and logic.

 # 🚀 Key Features